ibmdb/node-ibm_db/README.md

 		return console.log(err);
 	}

-	//we now have an open connection to the database
-	//so lets get some data
+	// we now have an open connection to the database, so lets get some data.
+	// Execute multiple query and get multiple result sets.
+    // In case of multiple resultset, query will return an array of result sets. conn.query("select 1 from sysibm.sysdummy1;select 2 from sysibm.sysdummy1;" +
-    conn.query("select 1 from sysibm.sysdummy1;select 2 from sysibm.sysdummy1;select 3 from sysibm.sysdummy1", function (err, rows, moreResultSets) {
+               "select 3 from sysibm.sysdummy1", function (err, rows) {
         if (err) {
             console.log(err);
         } else {
-            console.log(rows);
+            console.log(rows); // rows = [ [ { '1': 1 } ], [ { '1': 2 } ], [ { '1': 3 } ] ]
         }
-        //if moreResultSets is truthy, then this callback function will be called
-        //again with the next set of rows.
     });
 });
 ```